luuvus/Udacity-DataEngineer-P1-PostgresDataModeling/README.md

 They'd like a data engineer to create a Postgres database with tables designed to optimize queries on song play analysis.
 The data engineer will create a database schema and ETL pipeline for this analysis.
 The database and ETL pipeline will be tested by running queries provided by the analytics team from Sparkify and compare the outcome with expected results.

 ## Database Design
-Star schema is be chosen to model the database to achieve song play analysis goal.
-The database is set up the following fact and dimension tables:
+Star schema is chosen to model the database to achieve song play analysis goal.
+The database is set up with the following fact and dimension tables:

 ### Fact Table
 **songplays** - user's song play activities